 Being ill is miserable at the best of times, but being ill on your own in a foreign country when the temperature's pushing fifty is nightmarish.
 I decided I had to get out of Jaipur, despite a downturn in my condition, so I clenched my way down to Pushkar.

 When you are well there is nothing quite as interesting as arriving in a new place; when you are ill there is nothing quite as depressing.
 My bus dropped me off in Ajmer, where I took a rickshaw across town to the bus to Pushkar.
 I didn't bother to squabble with the rickshaw driver over his extortionate price of Rs20, and I told him to stop going on about taking his buggy all the way to Pushkar for Rs250, because I was taking the Rs5 bus, thank you very much.
-On arrival at Pushkar I told the waiting touts to get lost and headed for a hotel I had been recommended, only 100m from the bus stand. ('It's at least a kilometre,' said one boy with a push cart offering me a lift; I told him to get lost too.
-Illness can make you brutal.)
+On arrival at Pushkar I grumpily told the waiting touts to get lost and headed for a hotel I'd been recommended, only 100m from the bus stand. ('It's at least a kilometre,' said one boy with a push cart offering me a lift; I told him to get lost too.
+Being ill can make you brutal.)

 Luckily I had lots of books, even though one of the side effects of my illness was an inability to focus my left eye.
-This might have been the cough mixture – I had a mild bout of flu to coincide with my diarrhoea – which the man in the chemist had insisted wouldn't make me drowsy, but which patently did.
-I was hungry, but alive: when I lay on my back, my stomach curved inwards towards my spine, reminding me with unnecessary clarity of TV pictures of Ethiopia.
+This might have been the cough mixture – I had a mild bout of cold-like symptoms to coincide with my diarrhoea – which the man in the chemist had insisted wouldn't make me drowsy, but which patently did.
+I was hungry, but alive; when I lay on my back, my stomach curved inwards towards my spine, reminding me with unnecessary clarity of TV pictures of Ethiopia.

 I thought of the Bada Valley, I thought of Rantepao, I thought of Singapore, I thought of Puri, I thought of Hampi, I thought of the Bhopal-Gorakhpur train, I thought of Annapurna, and I thought that if all else failed I could write a book called Colourful Places in Which to be Ill.
-But as per usual it was simply a matter of willpower: I didn't have a temperature so it wasn't malaria, and from past experience I knew I'd be all right before a few days had disappeared.
+But as per usual it was simply a matter of willpower; I didn't have a temperature so it wasn't malaria, and from past experience I knew I'd be all right before a few days had disappeared.
 I just had to shit it out.

 Lazing in Pushkar

 My hotel at Pushkar, the Peacock, was quite beautiful.
-The rather pleasant rooms were centred round a courtyard containing a garden and a swimming pool (complete with water slide), and the black tea and plain toast provided me with ample rejuvenation without me having to move more than ten feet from my room and its adjoining ablutions.
+The rather pleasant rooms were centred round a courtyard containing a garden and a swimming pool (complete with water slide), and hotel's supply of black tea and plain toast provided me with ample rejuvenation without me having to move more than ten feet from my room and its adjoining ablutions.
 I read Theroux, Forster and Stephen Hawking (my left eye having sorted itself out); I wore shorts and bare torso without feeling rude; and I vowed to do nothing until my strength was up.

 All the local energy was taken up by the hotel's population of black-faced monkeys.
 Bigger than any monkeys I had seen so far, the Peacock's resident troupe were notable not so much for their mischievous shenanigans as for their effect on the staff.
 Monkeys would run across the lawn and up a tree, knocking something over in the process, and the staff would rush out from their habitual slumber and start to shout short, sharp admonitions into the branches.
-The monkeys would take not a blind bit of notice, and after a couple of minutes it was hard to tell who were the monkeys and who the humans: certainly the staff managed to make as much noise as the simian pests, if not more.
+The monkeys would take not a blind bit of notice, and after a couple of minutes it was hard to tell who were the troublemakers here; certainly the staff managed to make as much noise as the simian pests, if not more.

 This is a classic Indian attitude.
 Where the Chinese simply eat everything that moves and people like George shoot and stuff them, the stereotypical Indian either kills them for money (witness the failure of the Project Tiger protection scheme which, through corruption and poaching, has actually seen a drop in tiger population in India's National Parks) or taunts them.
 In Darjeeling, the director of the snow leopard sanctuary, a division of the zoo there, said it was a conscious decision to make the snow leopard and red panda enclosures a separate area from the zoo with a separate entrance, because the treatment of the animals in the main zoo by Indian visitors would be completely destructive to the sanctuary's aims.
-He didn't hold back: he said Indians weren't welcome in the snow leopard sanctuary, and that in general Indian attitudes towards animals were terrible.
+He didn't hold back; he said Indians weren't welcome in the snow leopard sanctuary, and that in general Indian attitudes towards animals were terrible.
 Not surprisingly it is a male problem, there being some kind of bravado involved in taunting animals; women rarely get involved, and children simply follow their parents.
-It seems that Indian zoos really are the pits.
+It seems that Indian zoos are pretty dreadful places.

 The hotel was almost empty (a common occurrence in this, the off-season hit by ridiculous temperatures) and the only other people in the hotel were three couples; one couple (from northern England) sat in their own spot and eyed any other visitors suspiciously when they thought nobody was looking, and the other two failed to materialise for quite a while (because they were also ill, I was to discover later).
-Normally this would have made me lonely or bold, but for once I was grateful for the solitude: I sat in splendid isolation, enjoying the feeling of strength ebbing back into my body.
-I didn't feel good, but I felt improved, and sometimes that's better.
+Normally this would have made me lonely or bold, but for once I was grateful for the solitude; I sat in splendid isolation, enjoying the feeling of strength ebbing back into my body.
+I didn't feel good, but I felt improved, and sometimes that's enough.